szenius/notion-update-page/README.md

 GitHub action to update a Notion page property on commit created by merging a Pull Request.

+Originally built for updating version tag in Notion page on commit.
+See [the test workflow](.github/workflows/on_master.yml) as an example.

 ## Example Usage

 ```yml